Important Information

 1. CFD and Forex Trading Have a Similar Trade Execution Process

-2. CFDs and currency pairs don’t have to be listed on exchanges for you to trade them.
-Instead, you can opt to trade both instruments on an online CFD trading platform.
+CFDs and currency pairs don’t have to be listed on exchanges for you to trade them.
+Instead, both instruments can be traded between you and your broker on an online platform.

 2. Don’t Need to Own Underlying Assets